 If you receive a final IMPACT rating of Ineffective, Minimally Effective, or Developing and you would like to appeal your rating, you may file a formal appeal to the Chancellor.
 A three-member panel comprised of senior leaders in DCPS will convene to review all appeals and provide a recommendation to the Chancellor who will make a final decision.
-More information regarding the Chancellor's Appeals Process and final IMPACT scores will be shared with eligible employees.
+More information regarding the Chancellor's Appeals Process will be shared with eligible employees.